KarinaZubko/Portfolio/README.md

 <p>
-Exploratory Data Analysis it a necessary tool for any data scientist.
-The analysis run using <em>pandas&numpy</em> packages, <em>matplotlib</em>  visualisation library and <em>seaborn</em> package for plots creation.
+Exploratory Data Analysis is a necessary tool for any data scientist.
+The analysis ran using <em>pandas&numpy</em> packages, <em>matplotlib</em>  visualization library and <em>seaborn</em> package for plots creation.
 The analysis consists of:

 <br> 1.
 Data Understanding
 <br> 2.
 Data Preparation